Codeinwp/visualizer/readme.txt

 ### Why You’ll Love Visualizer ###

-* <b>Diverse Chart Options:</b> Begin with essential chart types like line, pie, bar, and table in the free version.
+- **Diverse Chart Options:** Begin with essential chart types like line, pie, bar, and table in the free version.
 Elevate your data presentation with advanced chart types such as scatter, area, and geo available in the Pro version.
 The free version offers a comprehensive range of options that are perfect for various visualization needs.

-* <b>Flexible Data Source Options:</b> Visualizer Free supports a variety of accessible data input methods to suit your specific needs:
+- **Flexible Data Source Options:**Visualizer Free supports a variety of accessible data input methods to suit your specific needs:

-* <b>Import Data from Files:</b> Upload CSV files directly into Visualizer.
+- **Import Data from Files:** Upload CSV files directly into Visualizer.
 This feature is ideal for those who prepare data in spreadsheet tools like Microsoft Excel or Google Sheets, allowing for quick and easy data visualization.

-*  <b>Import Data from URLs:</b> Keep your charts updated by importing data dynamically from external sources in CSV or JSON formats via URLs.
+- **Import Data from URLs:** Keep your charts updated by importing data dynamically from external sources in CSV or JSON formats via URLs.
 This powerful feature is essential for displaying real-time or frequently updated data, reducing the need for manual updates.

-*  <b>Manual Data Entry:</b> Input data manually for quick visualization tasks or when dealing with smaller data sets.
+- **Manual Data Entry:** Input data manually for quick visualization tasks or when dealing with smaller data sets.
 This method provides ultimate control over the content and structure of your charts, making it simple to tailor data presentation directly within the plugin interface.

-*  <b>Ultimate Responsiveness:</b> Crafted using HTML5/SVG technology, Visualizer charts ensure flawless functionality across all devices.
+- **Ultimate Responsiveness:** Crafted using HTML5/SVG technology, Visualizer charts ensure flawless functionality across all devices.
 This commitment to responsiveness guarantees that your data is not only accessible but also optimally displayed on desktops, tablets, and smartphones, enhancing user interaction and engagement.

-*  <b>Data Table Capabilities:</b> In addition to our responsive charts and graphs, you can also add responsive tables to your posts and pages and customize them to your liking.
+- **Data Table Capabilities:** In addition to our responsive charts and graphs, you can also add responsive tables to your posts and pages and customize them to your liking.
 Visualizer Pro lets you enhance them with features such as sorting capabilities, pagination, and search functions.
 From pricing tables to product tables, the possibilities are vast and customizable to meet any data presentation need.

-*  <b>Seamless Integration and Compatibility:</b> Whether you're using the Gutenberg editor or other page builders, Visualizer integrates effortlessly into your WordPress environment.
+- **Seamless Integration and Compatibility:** Whether you're using the Gutenberg editor or other page builders, Visualizer integrates effortlessly into your WordPress environment.
 This seamless compatibility allows for straightforward chart insertion and management.

-*  <b>Flexible and Customizable:</b> Make the charts and tables truly your own.
+- **Flexible and Customizable:** Make the charts and tables truly your own.
 Visualizer offers an extensive set of configuration options to perfectly match the look and feel of your website.
 Utilize Google Chart Tools with their default settings for simplicity, or dive into customization if your site’s style requires a unique approach.
 Every chart and table exposes numerous options that customize its appearance and functionality, ensuring your visualizations integrate seamlessly into your pages.

 These versatile data handling capabilities ensure that Visualizer Free is equipped to meet a wide range of data visualization requirements right out of the box.
 Perfect for bloggers, educators, small businesses, and more, Visualizer helps you turn raw data into compelling, interactive charts that engage and inform your audience.